 Hypernym – The opposite of a hyponym.
 Instead of a pitcher, you have a New York Yankee, or a baseball player, or a major-leaguer, or an athlete.

-Demonym – A name given to people refering to the place they are from, such Virginians, or New Yorkers, or Northerners or Americans.
+Demonym – A name given to people referring to the place they are from, such Virginians, or New Yorkers, or Northerners or Americans.

-Toponym – A name that has been taken from a place or geographic feature, such as Kentucky Fried Chicken or Chicago deep dish pizza or Great Falls Spring Water.
+Toponym – A name that has been taken from a place or geographic features, such as Kentucky Fried Chicken or Chicago deep dish pizza or Great Falls Spring Water.